ReplicaTest/REPLica/README.md

 Other CLI testing frameworks

-- [Idris2 test package][idres tests]: REPLica's daddy.
+- [Idris2 test package][idris tests]: REPLica's daddy.
 REPLica was created with the idea to provide a more structured way to write tests (the JSON/Dhall specification) and to develop the functionalities (see the [features])
 - [Pester](https://github.com/pester/Pester): By far more mature than REPLica, thought for